vvvv/The-Gray-Book/reference/getting-started/dotnet/introduction-for-dotnet-programmers.md

 ## Getting Started

-Here are a view workshop recordings particularly suited if you have a background in .NET:
+Here are a few workshop recordings particularly suited if you have a background in .NET:
 - [Introduction to vvvv For Coders](https://vimeo.com/467725726)
 - [Using .NET NuGets](https://vimeo.com/467351841)
 - [Object Oriented Patching](https://vimeo.com/467436333)